-With an increasing number of consumers preferring self-service options over traditional customer support channels, having a solid, smartly structured and well designed FAQ page has become a must-have element of almost any business website.
+With an increasing number of consumers preferring self-service options over traditional customer support channels, having a solid, smartly structured FAQ page design has become a must-have element of almost any business website.
 According to Forrester’s research, FAQs are the most frequently used self-service options available today.

-When used strategically, a FAQ page can truly add value to consumers and benefit businesses in many different ways.
-It’s not only one of the most efficient and cost-effective ways to reduce burden on support teams by handling those repetitive questions about your products or services that otherwise might go to your customer support agents, taking up their time unnecessarily.
-FAQs can also improve your site navigation, overall SEO and enhance customer experience.
+When used strategically, a FAQ page design can truly add value to consumers and benefit businesses in many different ways.
+It’s not only one of the most efficient and cost-effective ways to reduce the burden on support teams by handling those repetitive questions about your products or services that otherwise might go to your customer support agents, taking up their time unnecessarily.
+FAQs can also improve your site navigation, overall SEO, and enhance the customer experience.